 This process includes a review in relation to the composition and skills mix of the Directors of the Company.
 Performance reviews involve analysis based on key performance indicators aligned with the financial and non-financial objectives of the Company.
-A performance review in accordance with the processes disclosed occurred in November 2020 and will be undertaken again in November 2021.
+An informal performance review was undertaken in March 2023 with the outcome resulting in the appointment of a new non-executive director.

-On at least an annual basis, the Board conducts a formal performance review of key management personnel (KMP).
-The Board assesses the performance of KMP against qualitative and quantitative key performance indicators relevant to each KMP.
-A performance review of KMP occurred in relation to the 2020 financial year in accordance with this process and will be undertaken again in November 2021.
+On an annual basis, the Board conducts a formal performance review of key management personnel (KMP).
+The Board assess the performance of KMP against qualitative and quantitative key performance indicators relevant to each KMP.
+A performance review of KMP occurred in relation to the 2023 financial year in accordance with this process.